365businessdev/docs/docs/en-us/365-business-proxy-application/get-started.md

----
-title: Get Started
+# Get Started
----

 This quick guide explains how to install and set up 365 business Proxy Application in your Microsoft Dynamics 365 Business Central environment.

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong> Test the 365 business Proxy Application, including all standard plugins, at no cost in sandbox environments of Microsoft Dynamics 365 Business Central.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong> Test the 365 business Proxy Application, including all standard plugins, at no cost in sandbox environments of Microsoft Dynamics 365 Business Central.
 In addition, there is a free 30-day trial period without functional restrictions for real and on-premises environments.
 </div>

 ## Prerequisites